2021 Season Weather Guidelines

 Cold Weather Policy

 Track Practice: Decisions are at the discretion of the individual coaches, but it is recommended to try to limit exposure of athletes to very cold temperatures.
 We recommend using the guidelines similar to meets (see below).

 Track Meets: The ultimate decision on any cancellation will be left up to the meet director, but because of the longer nature of our meets (and extended exposure to the elements) it is recommended that a meet be postponed or canceled if:

 - The wind chill temperature (i.e. the “feels like” temperature) is below 32 degrees with or without precipitation.

 - Meets can immediately begin once the temperature meets the above temperature guideline.

-HOT WEATHER POLICY—DIOCESAN RULE (It would be a nice problem to have)
+Hot Weather Policy—Diocesan Rule (It would be a nice problem to have)

-If the outside temperature is in the 90’s and the humidity is 50% or above, the athletic activity should be cancelled.
+If the outside temperature is in the 90’s and the humidity is 50% or above, the athletic activity should be canceled.
 If it is very hot, but below the above level, the coaches and officials should take appropriate measures to insure student athletes get enough fluids and rest.
 In all cases the coaches of the home team has overall responsibility for taking common sense precautions.

 As always, please use common sense, with the number one goal in any decision being what is in the best interest of the student-athletes.
 Because of limited meet dates and access to tracks (and the unpredictable weather of spring), it will be necessary at times to compete in "uncomfortable conditions", but this policy is intended to minimize the risks of exposing the athletes to the risks associated with extreme conditions.